timescale/docs/ai/python-interface-for-pgvector-and-timescale-vector.md

 details for how to adjust these options manually are below.

 <!-- vale Google.Headings = NO -->
-#### Timescale Vector index
+#### pgvectorscale index
 <!-- vale Google.Headings = YES -->

-The Timescale Vector index is a graph-based algorithm that uses the [DiskANN](https://github.com/microsoft/DiskANN) algorithm.
+The pgvectorscale index is a graph-based algorithm that uses the [DiskANN](https://github.com/microsoft/DiskANN) algorithm.
 You can read more about it in the [blog](https://www.timescale.com/blog/how-we-made-postgresql-the-best-vector-database/)